-We drove by the Stony Creek Brewing Company’s brewery (an inside joke) and I even took a picture.
-One more exit up 95 and through an industrial park and into a weird little collection of prefab little office buildings that look like they contain second rate insurances salesmen, dead bodies, repo firms and Aspen Dentals.
+We continued driving one more exit up 95 and through an industrial park and into a weird little collection of drab office buildings that look like they contain second rate insurance salesmen, dead bodies, repo firms and Aspen Dentals.
 Definitely not a brewery!

 But this is where Thimble Island is, and once inside the front door, almost like Dr. Who’s TARDIS, we were magically in a small brewery with a cool little tasting room!
 Well I’ll be.

-Thimble Island has a good business plan and they are doing thing right.
-They only made one beer for their first 8 months or so (American Ale) and had only recently added a second (A coffee stout).
+Thimble Island has a good business plan and they are doing things right.
+They only made one beer for their first 8 months or so (American Ale) and had only recently added a second (a coffee stout).
 Their branding and graphic design is seriously some of the best you’ll ever see – I love it.
 Classy, classic and certainly tied to the coastal towns of Connecticut like Branford.
-They are working on their bottling legalities and practicalities and we can expect Thimble Island bottles by late spring 2013.

-I was surprised at how crowded the little brewery was – and surprised so many people found this place.
-But then again, after finding Relic and Back East and Cavalry and NEBCO and Hooker and – well, after finding all of them, I’m used to their off the beaten path locations by now.
+I was surprised at how crowded the little brewery was – and surprised so many people found this place at the very end of a long industrial park road.
+But then again, finding most breweries in the early 2010’s requires sleuthing.
 Here’s what the Thimblers have to say about themselves: